vmalani27/real-time-self-adaptive-distributed-firewalls/README.md

 ### Module

-- The `central_engine/log_collector.py` module handles incoming log payloads (JSON) over WebSockets or REST, parses them, and appends them to the appropriate CSV file.
+- The `central_engine/log_collector.py` module handles incoming log payloads (JSON) over REST, parses them, and appends them to the appropriate CSV file.
 - No disruption to the real-time rule generation and dispatch pipeline.

 ### Usage

-- Agents send logs as JSON payloads to the central engine (WebSockets preferred, REST fallback).
+- Agents send logs as JSON payloads to the central engine via REST.
 - The central engine parses and archives these logs automatically.
 - For testing, use the provided test script to simulate agent log pushes.